nkleck/Godaddy-DDNS/README.md

 ## HAProxy
 Final note, I use HAProxy and noticed that when my IP changed, HAProxy saw the new IP attached to my WAN, but would not allow connections until HAProxy was reloaded.
 This script reloads HAProxy.
 If you do not need that function, you can remove line 108.

 There is a checkbox 'Reload behaviour' in HAProxy that may do this function.
-I have not tested, as my IP hasnt changed at the time of this writing.
+I have not tested, as my IP hasn't changed at the time of this writing.